twicechild/matrix-synapse-stack/README.md

-# A Matrix (Synapse) Stack with Traefik, coturn, bots, bridges and more
+# A Matrix (Synapse) Stack with Traefik, bots, bridges and more

 This is a stack in a single `docker-compose.yaml` file.
 The guide starts by preconfiguring the various services and finally bringing the stack up.